nadunindunil/dailyjsx.com/src/pages/micro-frontends/index.md

 Adhering to Mirco-FE architecture would provide you various benefits.
 Among many, I would like to discuss the following,
 - **Maintainable small code base**

 The frontend code base will be divided into smaller frontends which is more easier to maintain.
 In addition to that, the Decoupled codebase minimizes the ability to propagate a bug from code change to the whole application.
 (I would suggest to avoid or minimize the coupling between micro frontends.
-Coupling between micro frontends would make implementation and decision making harder for developers.)
+Coupling between micro frontends would make implementation and decision a nightmare for developers.)
 - **Incremental upgrades**

 This smaller codebase would allow you to update or even rewrite your application in an incremental manner which you found almost impossible in a monolithic frontend.
 Hereafter, the development team can adapt to a new frontend technology even the starting point of the application was much older technology.
 Which you may upgrade in a later phase of the development cycle.